johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 inform6 +lib mygame.inf -v3u > abbreviations.txt
 ```

 Then open the produced text file and scroll to the bottom.
-Copy the last all the
+Copy all the
 lines at the end of the file beginning with `Abbreviate`, and paste them at the
 beginning of your source code file, right after the lines at the top with
 compiler directives.
 As an alternative, you can put them in a separate file